ScottWales/aus2200-training/_sources/setup.md

 Cylc at NCI is managed centrally, see [NCI's documentation](https://opus.nci.org.au/display/DAE/UK+Met+Office+Environment+on+NCI) for instructions on setting it up.
 Contact help@nci.org.au for assistance with using Cylc or the ARE platform.
 If you have trouble with the model itself you can ask questions on the [ACCESS Hive Forum](https://forum.access-hive.org.au/latest)

+## VDI Session

-First start up a VDI session at https://are.nci.org.au, using the settings:
+Start up a VDI session at https://are.nci.org.au, using the settings:

 ```
 Walltime:       4